 Marist Regional College is an outstanding Catholic college, providing a wide variety of opportunities in a quality culture and learning environment.
-We are in a position of strength, as we continue to refine and enhance the opportunities created for our young people of this North West region.
-Our motivation is to bring life to every member our community through these outstanding opportunities we offer, in a setting, climate and atmosphere that is hard to replicate.
+We are in a position of strength, as we continue to refine and enhance the opportunities created for our young people of this northwest region.